 Finding a job in Cape Town

 In some ways, the city still operates like a small village.
-Positions in Cape Town are often found and extended through personal recommendations or word of mouth.
+Positions in Cape Town are frequently found and extended through personal recommendations or word of mouth.
 Expats who have not been lured abroad with a solid employment opportunity should invest time and energy into networking and creating meaningful connections.

 The traditional routes of job hunting also exist and, for expats with the proper documentation, a tertiary degree and relevant work experience, finding employment is very much possible, although it may take some time.